 - Ease of drop off, pickup, bill pay, and reaching a child’s teacher

 In a crowded space where parents have many options, you need to highlight what makes you unique.
+Review our post on how to create a daycare strategic plan for more tips.

 Make room for flexible schedules and part-time attendance